Stuart-Mouse/lead-sheets/notes.md

 The only benefit of staying with the current way of doing casts is that we can catch and report failed casts as runtime erros, and choose to ignore them.

+TODO: make sure that procedure resolution failures don't override error message for deeper nodes when the error is not from a failed type hint

+TODO: add the ability to name it and it_index